- Joel E. Cohen, How Many People Can the Earth Support?, (New York: W.W. Norton and Company, 1995).

 - Kate Aronoff, “Utilities companies won’t let you sell your own solar power.
 Why not?”
 The Guardian, 1 August 2017

 This piece looks at the ways utility companies are blocking efforts to transition to renewable energy.

-This piece underscores our continued dependence on fossil fuels and what energy use looks like in the future around the globe.
+This piece underscores our continued dependence on fossil fuels and what energy use looks like in the future in the U.S.

 Detailing U.S. energy use and the problems with fossil fuels used, this article highlights potential solutions more specific to the U.S.

 - Rob Davies, “Global demand for energy will peak in 2030, says World Energy Council,” The Guardian, 10 October 2016

 This discusses a recent report by the World Energy Council about our future global energy needs.

 Information on energy, energy use and impacts, and clean energy in the U.S.

 Read the latest news on all things energy in the U.S., and use interactive maps to further explore energy consumption.